Tutorial: Creating and Joining a Network

 Creating A Second Peer Node

-tool to create the second node's directories and configs, we can specify where to find the genesis file and any
+to create the second node's directories and configs, we can specify where to find the genesis file and any

 peers that it should try to connect to when starting up.
 Since both nodes are running locally, we need to specify